turningpoint1988/DLBSS/README.md

 ## Requirements

-+ To install Kreas with Tensorflow backend, please refer to https://keras.io/#installation.
++ To install Keras with Tensorflow backend, please refer to https://keras.io/#installation.

 + Python 2.7